- Antique Satin

 - A weft knit fabric in which two layers of loops are formed that cannot be separated.
 A double knit machine, which has two complete sets of needles, is required for this construction.

-- A tightly woven, heavy, plain-weave, bottom-weight fabric with a hard, durable finish.
-The fabric is usually made of cotton, and is widely used in men's and women's slacks, and children's playclothes.
+- A tightly woven, plain-weave, fabric that is similar to canvas.
+The fabric is usually made of cotton, and is widely used in printed home décor fabrics.

 - Fabric with patterned cut-outs, around which stitching or embroidery may be applied in order to prevent the fabric from raveling.